Fraccas/WebtoonColorizer/README.md

 White text on black backgrounds (e.g., "WEEKS EARLIER...", "IT CAN'T END THIS WAY...") is automatically preserved because those text pixels are bright and fail the darkness check.
 The text stays inside its segment and is never split through.

 Splits happen at the midpoint of each safe band, ensuring clean cuts with no content on either side.

+### Aspect Ratio Handling

+The image generation API only supports three output sizes: 1024x1024, 1024x1536, and 1536x1024.
+Since detected segments can have arbitrary dimensions, the pipeline:

+1. Picks the closest API size based on the segment's aspect ratio
+2. Scales the segment to fit within those dimensions (preserving aspect ratio)
+3. Pads with black to fill the exact API size
+4. After colorization, crops out the padding and resizes back to original dimensions

+This ensures no content is cropped or distorted by the API.

+### Blank Segment Detection

+Segments that are 98%+ black pixels (divider bands, empty space) are automatically skipped — returned as-is without an API call.
+This saves API credits and prevents the AI from inventing content to fill empty space.

 ## Setup